kaareseras/RES/README.md

 Features

-ESP32 on an NodeMCU board, supporting WiFi, Nluuetooth AI Thinker A7 supporting WiFi, GPS and GPRS
+- ESP32 on an NodeMCU board, supporting WiFi, Bluuetooth
+- AI Thinker A7 supporting WiFi, GPS and GPRS
-Releay for controlling almost anything
+- Releay for controlling almost anything
-SD-card for storing data while offline
+- SD-card for storing data while offline
-Voltage regulator supporting input from 5-30 Volt
+- Voltage regulator supporting input from 5-30 Volt